 Jason Conger is a former member of the Oregon Legislature, a teaching fellow at the Harvard Department of Government, and adjunct professor of law at the University of San Diego School of Law.
 Jason provides seasoned counsel to companies in the healthcare, medical device, mobile app, business services, manufacturing, and software industries, and new, emerging businesses important to Oregon’s economic growth.

-Attorney Shannon McCabe is an associate in the litigation practice group of Lynch Conger McLane.
-A native of Prineville, Shannon and understands the real need in rural areas of Oregon for legal assistance.
+Attorney Shannon McCabe is an associate in the litigation practice group of Lynch Conger.
+A native of Prineville, Shannon understands the real need in rural areas of Oregon for legal assistance.
 Shannon focus her practice on civil litigation, construction, real estate and land use law.
 Prior to becoming an attorney, she was a Central Oregon real estate broker.

 Associate Ben Becker began his career representing school districts, ESD’s and community colleges across Oregon, litigating in court, and when beneficial to his clients, negotiating settlements.
 In 2015, he became a prosecutor in Klamath and Crook counties, presenting cases at trial, in mediation, and negotiating resolutions in hundreds of Oregon cases.
 Ben’s philosophy is to approach every dispute with “common sense problem solving.”